Please watch the full video, and refer to the owners manual if needed. Read the tips below, and watch this video to avoid making costly mistakes.

 - The crank arm easily installs on to the spindle of the bottom bracket once any packing material in the area is removed.
 Applying grease to the spindle is not required, but ensures it will be quiet and makes it easier to fully mate the tapered crank arm and spindle.

 - The right pedal must go on the right.
 It has a standard thread.
 Rotate by hand clockwise to begin.
 Verify it is threaded in properly.
-Then tighten with a thin wrench (15mm or adjustable, if the head is too wide, it will cause damage).

 - Make sure your fork is on correctly and not backwards (brake caliper and rotor goes on the left side of the bike).